 - Ours is 8′ x 8′

-Since our hot tub measured 80″, I had hoped for a 9′ x 9′ platform to maximize the space we had to build it in.
+Since our hot tub measures 80″, I had hoped for a 9′ x 9′ platform to maximize the space we had to build it in.
 However, the lumberyard was short on 10′ pieces, so we chose 8′.
 This actually saved us a lot of time as we didn’t have to cut down any lumber!
 All planks were used in their original 8′ length for this tutorial.

 Purchasing the lumber and screws